✈️ Australia Travel Guide · Updated 2025

 👢

-Sturdy Ankle BootsSnake bite protection
+Sturdy Ankle BootsSnake protection — no sandals outside towns

 Must